vikas9dev/spring-ai/docs/05-the-art-of-talking-to-documents-–-rag-unleashed_combined.md

     ⚠️ **Warning:** While `@PostConstruct` is used here for demo purposes, in a real-world application, data loading should be handled by a scheduled task or a dedicated job.

-6.  **Populate Sentences and Create Documents:**
-    Inside the `loadSentencesIntoVectorStore` method, add the following logic:

     ```java
-    import org.springframework.ai.document.Document;

-    import java.util.Arrays;
-    import java.util.List;
-    import java.util.stream.Collectors;

     @PostConstruct
     public void loadSentencesIntoVectorStore() {
         List<String> sentences = Arrays.asList(
-                "Java is a popular programming language.",
+                "Java is used for building scalable enterprise applications.",
-                "Python is known for its readability.",
+                "Python is commonly used for machine learning and automation tasks.",
-                "JavaScript is essential for web development.",
+                "JavaScript is essential for creating interactive web pages.",
-                "Docker simplifies application deployment.",
-                "A good credit score is important for financial health.",
-                "Mutual funds offer diversified investment options.",
+                "Docker packages applications into lightweight containers.",
+                "Kubernetes automates container orchestration at scale.",
+                "Redis is an in-memory data store used for caching.",
+                "PostgreSQL supports complex queries and full ACID compliance.",
+                "Kafka is a distributed event streaming platform.",
+                "REST APIs allow stateless client-server communication.",
+                "GraphQL enables clients to fetch exactly the data they need.",
+                "Credit scores influence the interest rates on loans.",
+                "Mutual funds pool money from investors to buy securities.",
-                "Bitcoin is a decentralized digital currency.",
+                "Bitcoin operates on a decentralized peer-to-peer network.",
-                "Ethereum enables smart contracts.",
+                "Ethereum supports smart contract deployment.",
-                "The stock market can be volatile.",
+                "The stock market opens at 9:30 a.m.
+EST on weekdays.",
-                "Compound interest can significantly increase savings.",
+                "Compound interest increases investment returns over time.",
-                "Photosynthesis is essential for plant life.",
+                "Diversifying investments reduces overall risk.",
+                "A blockchain is a distributed, immutable ledger of transactions.",
+                "Photosynthesis is how plants convert sunlight into energy.",
-                "The water cycle is crucial for Earth's ecosystems.",
+                "The water cycle involves evaporation, condensation, and precipitation.",
-                "The ozone layer protects us from harmful UV radiation.",
+                "The ozone layer protects Earth from harmful ultraviolet rays.",
-                "Earth revolves around the sun.",
+                "Earth revolves around the Sun in an elliptical orbit.",
-                "Lightning is a powerful natural phenomenon.",
+                "Lightning is a discharge of electricity caused by charged clouds.",
-                "DNA carries genetic information.",
+                "DNA is the molecule that carries genetic instructions in living organisms.",
-                "Volcanoes can cause significant destruction.",
-                "Earthquakes can be devastating.",
+                "Volcanoes form when magma rises through Earth's crust.",
+                "Earthquakes are caused by sudden tectonic shifts.",
                 "The Sahara is the largest hot desert in the world.",
-                "Mountains are formed by tectonic activity.",
-                "Kilimanjaro is the highest mountain in Africa.",
+                "Mount Kilimanjaro is the tallest mountain in Africa.",
-                "Japan is known for its technology and culture.",
+                "Japan is known for its cherry blossoms and advanced technology.",
-                "China has a large and growing economy.",
-                "Canada is the second-largest country in the world.",
+                "The Great Wall of China is over 13,000 miles long.",
+                "Niagara Falls is located between Canada and the U.S.",
-                "The Amazon River is the largest river by discharge volume of water in the world.",
+                "The Amazon River is the second longest river in the world.",
-                "Pizza is a popular Italian dish.",
-                "Sushi is a traditional Japanese food.",
+                "Oats are high in fiber and help reduce cholesterol.",
+                "Drinking water improves digestion and skin health.",
+                "A balanced diet includes proteins, carbs, fats, and vitamins.",
+                "Broccoli is rich in vitamins A, C, and K.",
+                "Green tea contains antioxidants beneficial for metabolism.",
+                "Too much sugar increases the risk of diabetes.",
+                "Walking 30 minutes a day improves cardiovascular health.",
                 "Meditation can reduce stress and improve focus.",
-                "Walking 30 minutes daily is beneficial for health.",
+                "Gratitude journaling is linked to higher happiness levels.",
+                "Deep breathing exercises help regulate anxiety.",
-                "Reading daily expands knowledge and vocabulary.",
+                "Reading daily improves vocabulary and cognitive function.",
-                "Setting daily goals increases productivity."
+                "Setting daily goals increases productivity.",
+                "STEM stands for Science, Technology, Engineering, and Mathematics.",
+                "Bloom’s taxonomy categorizes educational goals.",
+                "Project-based learning enhances student engagement.",
+                "Online courses offer flexibility for remote learners.",
+                "Flashcards are effective for memorizing vocabulary.",
+                "Agile methodology promotes iterative software development.",
+                "OKRs help align team goals with business strategy.",
+                "Remote work offers flexibility but requires clear communication.",
+                "CRM systems manage customer relationships and sales pipelines.",
+                "SWOT analysis identifies strengths, weaknesses, opportunities, and threats."
         );

         List<Document> documents = sentences.stream()
-                .map(sentence -> new Document(sentence))
-                .collect(Collectors.toList());
+                .map(Document::new)
+                .toList();

         vectorStore.add(documents);
     }